lightbend/ssl-config/documentation/src/sphinx/CertificateValidation.rst

 To disable signature algorithms and weak key sizes globally across the JVM, use the ``jdk.certpath.disabledAlgorithms`` `security property <http://sim.ivi.co/2011/07/java-se-7-release-security-enhancements.html>`__.
-Setting security properties is covered in more depth in [[Configuring Cipher Suites\|CipherSuites]] section.
+Setting security properties is covered in more depth in :ref:`Configuring Cipher Suites\ <CipherSuites>` section.

     **NOTE** if configured, the ``jdk.certpath.disabledAlgorithms``
     property should contain the settings from both